By Jeffrey Blackwell/Memorial Church Communications

 Freshman Wassim Marrakchi is one of a growing number of students spending time in the Student Oasis.
 Photo by Jeffrey Blackwell/Memorial Church Communications.

-The Student Oasis opened a year ago following an 8-month renovation of the church, which featured a complete redesign of the ground level, carving out a much-needed space for students in the center of Harvard Yard.
+The Student Oasis opened a year ago following an 8-month renovation of the church.
+The construction project not only featured a complete redesign of the ground level, but also carved out a much-needed space for students in the center of Harvard Yard.

-With its contemporary kitchen, versatile meeting rooms, serene study lounge and award-winning design, the Oasis is not only developing into a popular refuge for students, campus groups and members of the Harvard community, but is also one of the most diverse student spaces on campus.
+With its contemporary kitchen, versatile meeting rooms, serene study lounge and award-winning design, the Oasis is developing into a popular refuge for students, campus groups and members of the Harvard community.
+It is also becoming one of the most diverse student spaces on campus.

 “I feel it has been successful because we set out to create a space that would serve as a site of human connection,” said Jonathan L. Walton, Plummer Professor of Christian Morals and Pusey Minister in the Memorial Church.
 “No matter who you are, no matter where you’re from, you will find a place of comfort, and more importantly, a space of grace.”

-On a normal day during the academic year, the Oasis is bustling from early in the morning following Morning Prayers, to late in the evening when the doors shut at night.
+The Oasis is bustling from early in the morning following Morning Prayers, until late in the evening when the doors shut at night during the academic year.

 Students hunker down for study and for conversations in the Student Oasis.
 Photo by Jeffrey Blackwell/Memorial Church Communications

-The effort also includes campus construction projects.
+The program to also includes campus construction projects.
 The renovation of the Science Center atrium last year created the Cabot Science Library, which included a high-tech student study lounge, flexible meeting spaces, a coffee bar and Clover Food Lab.
-And when it opens later this year, the Richard A. and Susan F. Smith Campus Center, is expected to be a hub for students with its collection of restaurants, common areas and flexible meeting spaces.
+And when it opens later this year, the Susan F. Smith Campus Center, is expected to be a hub for students with its collection of restaurants, common areas and flexible meeting spaces.

 Creation of the Student Oasis is part of the University’s efforts to expand communal and casual settings for student interaction.
 In the early stages of development, church staff and a team from the Boston design firm, Payette, met with students to see what kind of spaces and activities they were seeking in the finished space.